Question: Is IBS Related to My Period?

 My IBS seems to get worse just before I get my period.
 Is there a relationship between IBS and my period?

 Yes, it is quite possible that your IBS symptoms are affected by your menstrual cycle.

 The two main hormones associated with menstruation are estrogen and progesterone.
 Interestingly enough, there are receptor cells for these hormones throughout the gastrointestinal tract, which appears to explain why many women -- even those without IBS -- experience digestive symptoms related to their menstrual cycle.

-Researchers have found that in the the month following ovulation, all women are more likely to experience bloating and constipation.
+Researchers have found that in the days of the month following ovulation, all women are more likely to experience bloating and constipation.
 In the days just prior to menstruation (pre-menstrual) and for the first day or two when bleeding starts, women are more likely to experience abdominal pain, diarrhea, and nausea.

 For many women with IBS, their across-the-board IBS symptoms worsen when they have their periods.
 For some, their systems are more reactive to food in the days surrounding menstruation, particularly gassy foods.
 (However, one survey found that a small number of women actually experience an improvement in IBS symptoms during menstruation.)

 In addition to being at higher risk for dysmenorrhea (painful cramping), having IBS appears to put a woman at risk for a variety of other symptoms associated with menstruation.
 These include backache, difficulty concentrating, fatigue, insomnia, and water retention.
 However, women with IBS are not at higher risk to experience the mood-related changes commonly associated with PMS and the rest of the menstrual cycle.